cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-3-control-flow.md

 ```

-## Call Stacks
+## Stacks

 The stack is a special region in memory, which operates on the principle of Last In, First Out.
-This means that the entry in the stack that was added to the queue last will be processed first.
+This means that the frame in the stack that was added to the queue last will be processed first.

-You can visualize this as a physical stack of todos where each new call entry will be added on top
+You can visualize this as a physical stack of todos where each new frame will be added on top of
-of the stack, and the processor will take one todo each time from the top of the stack, process it,
+the stack, and the processor will take one todo each time from the top of the stack, process it,
 and write down the results of it.
 When the bottom of the stack and the last todo is reached, the
 program is finished.